-A Forward trade is useful if you are buying an overseas property, for example, and need to pay different amounts on fixed installment dates.
+A Forward trade is useful if you need to pay different amounts on fixed installment dates.
 By setting the exchange rate in advance, you can guarantee the amount you will need to pay each time and budget more effectively, protecting the trades against currency risk.

 How do forward trades work?

 Forward contracts give your business the control to set your desired currency amount and settlement date when you agree to the trade, limiting your currency exposure.
 All that is required is a small deposit to secure the rate, and payment can be deferred until up to 12 months.

 The ability to set an exchange rate in advance is an excellent way to secure a guaranteed currency amount regardless of what happens in currency markets between the transaction agreement date and the settlement date.

 How does payment work with a forward trade?